 How to get the best deals

-You’ll get better deals and enjoy a quieter vacation by traveling during the low season – this is the best time to visit Jamaica if you’re looking to save.
-The busiest and most expensive time to go to Jamaica is during the holidays, especially over Christmas, New Year, Spring Break, Easter, the UK half terms and the school summer holidays.
+You’ll get better deals and enjoy a quieter vacation by traveling during the low season.
+This is the best time to visit Jamaica if you’re looking to save.
+The busiest and most expensive time to go to Jamaica is during the holidays, especially over Christmas, New Year, Spring Break, Easter and any school holidays.

-While prices for vacations tend to go during these times you can still get some great deals if you book a way in advance or look out for last-minute special offers.
-You can check out all of our current deals on our website or subscribe to our free mailing list to keep updated about our exclusive special offers.
+While prices for vacations tend to go during these times, you can still get some great deals if you book in advance – or look out for last-minute special offers.
+You can check out all of our current deals on our website or subscribe to our mailing list to keep updated about our exclusive offers.